BondAndLearn

 Age: 5+

-Play all 12 major triad chords with inversions.
+Play all 12 major triad chords with inversions arpeggiated.

 Scales